MrGKanev/exam-kiosk/readme.md

 The application will start in fullscreen mode, loading the specified URL.

-To exit the application, use the secret key combination: Ctrl+Alt+Q
+To exit the application, use the secret key combination: Shift+Tab+Caps Lock (press all three keys simultaneously)

 ## Building Executables